Fuel oil poisoning occurs when someone swallows, breathes in (inhales), or touches fuel oil.

 - Loss of alertness (unconsciousness)

 Get medical help right away.
 DO NOT make the person throw up unless poison control or a health care provider tells you to.

 If the fuel oil is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

-> If the person swallowed the fuel oil, give them water or milk right away, unless a provider tells you not to.
-Do NOT give anything to drink if the person has symptoms that make it hard to swallow.
-These include vomiting, convulsions, or a decreased level of alertness.
+If the person swallowed the fuel oil, give them water or milk right away, unless a provider tells you not to.
+DO NOT give anything to drink if the person has symptoms that make it hard to swallow.
+These include vomiting, seizures, or a decreased level of alertness.

-> If the person breathed in fumes, move them to fresh air right away.
+If the person breathed in fumes, move them to fresh air right away.